 One cycle is 4 weeks of infusion followed by 2 weeks without infusion.1

-In the study of BLINCYTO®, most people were given 1 or 2 cycles.1 Your doctor will decide how long you will need to stay on treatment.
+In the study of BLINCYTO® for relapsed or refractory ALL, most people were given 1 or 2 cycles.1 Your doctor will decide how long you will need to stay on treatment.

 BLINCYTO® treatment starts in the hospital to make sure that it is safe for you and to prevent any reactions that may occur.1